Frequently Asked Questions

 “It is vitally important that our youth understands what our religion is and why we are commanded to do and to avoid certain things…the questions raised by our younger generation should be answered by the responsible members of the Community in a nice and engaging manner.”
 (Friday Sermon August 16, 2013)

-It is for all fully vaccinated Ahmadi boys and girls 7 - 18 years of age
+This is designed primarily for Ahmadi boys and girls 15 - 25 years of age

 The camp should be held for one day.
 If you would like to incorporate a sleepover at the mosque and have the facility to do so for the boys, you may call them to the mosque the night before at Maghrib/Ishaa time and end the following day at the same time.

-Complete details are available on the Spiritual Fitness website.
+Complete details are available on the Spiritual Fitness page.
 Please read the “Guidelines for Organizers” document first.
 A summary checklist is also provided.

 The camp must be open to both boys and girls.
 Please make sure that Islamic traditions are meticulously followed, that girls receive equal opportunities, and that the local Lajna Ima’illah Sadr is involved in the decision-making process